bigeasy/cadence/diary.md

 How about using the object as a value cache?
 Or is cache to clever?

+Test that callback argument is actually a function.
+Or what is correct?

 ## Zero to Many

 I creates support for zero-to-many calls of a callback, but implemented it